Shamitha777/Lecture-Summarizer/README.md

-# Lecture-Summarizer
-An AI-powered lecture summarizer that converts long lecture notes into concise, structured bullet points using Streamlit and LLMs.

 # Lecture Summarizer

 An AI-powered lecture summarizer built with Streamlit that converts lengthy lecture notes into concise, meaningful bullet points using a Large Language Model (LLM).